-*Arrangements for completion of the thesis requirements are worked out between the student, research director and thesis committee chair.
-For further information, the student may confer with the graduate program coordinator of the Department of Chemistry & Biochemistry.
+Note: Arrangements for completion of the thesis requirements are worked out between the student, research director and thesis committee chair.
+For further information, the student may confer with the graduate program coordinator or the Department of Chemistry and Biochemistry.

 What's Next ?